carla-simulator/carla/Docs/adv_digital_twin.md

 The __Digital Twin Tool__ enables procedural generation of unique 3D environments based on road networks derived from the [OpenStreetMap](https://www.openstreetmap.org) (OSM) service.
 Through the Digital Twin Tool interface in CARLA's Unreal Engine editor a user can select a region of map from OSM and download the road network as the basis for a new CARLA map.
 The tool then fills the spaces between the roads with procedurally generated 3D buildings that adjust to the layout of the road, creating a realistic 3D road environment with high variability.

-!!! note
+## Building the OSM renderer

-	This tool requires the [Houdini Unreal Engine plugin](https://www.sidefx.com/products/houdini-engine/plug-ins/unreal-plug-in/).
-In order to use this tool, you will need to have access to a license for the plugin.
+Before using the Digital Twin tool you will need to build the OSM renderer.
+Run `make osmrenderer` inside the CARLA root directory.
+You may need to upgrade your version of CMake to v3.2 or above in order for this to work.

 ## Downloading and preparing OSM map data